siwar003/Levcell-Caged-cAMP/Protocol.md

 - 0.2 mM ATP

 *Peptide substrate:*
-- 130 µM Kemptide
+- 50-130 µM Kemptide

 **Step 2: Determine optimal reaction conditions**

-In a tube, have 100 µL total reaction mixture volume (40 mM Tris-HCl, pH 7.4 + 20 mM magnesium acetate + 0.2 mM ATP + 50–130 µM Kemptide) + add 1 unit (volume depends on vial lot) of PKA catalytic subunit, then from 0–25 minutes, at 30 °C, aliquot 10 µL into 10 µL of quench buffer (30 mM acetic acid or SDC Tris).
+In a tube, have 100 µL total reaction mixture volume (40 mM Tris-HCl, pH 7.4 + 20 mM magnesium acetate + 0.2 mM ATP + 50–130 µM Kemptide) + add 1 unit (volume depends on vial lot) of PKA catalytic subunit, then from 0–25 minutes, at 30 °C, aliquot 10 µL into 10 µL of quench buffer (30 mM acetic acid or SDC/Tris).

 - Try Kemptide concentrations 50 µM and 130 µM.
 After plotting time course from the LC-MS/MS phosphorylated-Kemptide results, choose the concentration that is needed for a linear initial velocity within the testing period.
 - Test 0, 1 min, 5 min, 10 min, 15 min, 20 min, 25 min.